 Fundraising activities are an important function for all Affiliates to raise funds for their communities.
 However, when conducting fundraising activities, the Affiliate needs to remember that the IRS and the State of Montana consider Affiliate fundraising to be fundraising on behalf of MCF.
 Therefore, Affiliates must work closely with MCF to ensure fundraising complies with state and federal laws.
 This section of the manual will assist you in determining the types of fundraising activities that may work best for your Affiliate, as well as provide the compliance required for the fundraising activities being performed.

-Affiliate Fundraising Plan
+Affiliate Development Plan